-A significant reduction of the register set's size is required so I/O must be managed differently, not through the register set (instruction or RAM-mapped, to be determined).
+A significant reduction of the register set's size is required so I/O must be managed differently, through specific instructions.
 The register map is expected to be:

 - D1 <= for NOP

 - PC <= for INV

 I shrunk the instruction word down to 16 bits.
 It is still reminiscent of the YGREC16 older brother but I had to make clear cuts...
 The YGREC8 is a 1R1W machine (like x86) instead of the RISCy YGREC16, to remove one field.
 Speed should be great, with a very short crritical datapath, and all instruction execute in one clock cycle (except the LDCx instructions and computed writes to PC).